Czech nationality law: Voluntary (restrictions on dual citizenship)

 Czech citizenship can be renounced voluntarily if doing so wouldn't cause one to be stateless unless it is in connection with a marriage or by birth – the Czech Republic does not require children born with another nationality to renounce it upon reaching maturity.

 Involuntary

 The involuntary loss of citizenship is constitutionally prohibited.
 However, before the 2013 Citizenship Act (effective as of 1 January 2014) it was sometimes argued by emigrants and emigrant groups that the restrictions on dual citizenship were a form of involuntary deprivation of citizenship.

-During the communist era (1948–89) hundreds of thousands of Czechoslovakian citizens had emigrated into other parts of the West.
+During the communist era (1948–89) hundreds of thousands of Czechoslovak citizens had emigrated into other parts of the West.
 The regime punished emigration by removing Czechoslovak citizenship, along with property confiscation and in absentia prison sentences.
 Since the Velvet Revolution in 1989, many emigrants demanded their citizenship be restored.
 Between 1999 and 2004, a special measure allowed them to regain the citizenship, but a few people took advantage of the wording, which "granted" citizenship rather than "restored" it and so got dual citizenship.
 A few people from Volhynia and Romania also got citizenship.